 - Cover the bowl and refrigerate at least 2 hours or preferably overnight to become firmer and more manageable.

-- When ready to bake, preheat the oven to 180 °C and line a large baking tray (±40 x 30 cm) with non-stick baking paper.
+- When ready to bake, preheat the oven to 180 °C and line a large baking tray (±40 x 30 cm) with a Wizbake baking sheet.

 - Divide the dough into two portions and shape each portion on a lightly floured surface into a neat roll, about 30 cm long.
 Place the rolls onto the baking tray, allowing space for spreading.